 About 4 million people get health care through Title X in this country.
 Washington Gov. Jay Inslee's office has said the changes will threaten health care access for about 80,000 people in Washington state.

 Even though the money isn't used for abortions, some people against abortions argue that any federal money given to providers like Planned Parenthood just free up other sources of money so they can afford to perform abortions.

-"I think [the new rules] are unconscionable," said Chris Charbonneau, CEO of Planned Parenthood of the Great Northwest and Hawaiian Islands.
+"I think are unconscionable," said Chris Charbonneau, CEO of Planned Parenthood of the Great Northwest and Hawaiian Islands.
 "It's obviously a political sop to the Trump base, they have wanted to defund Planned Parenthood.
 Unfortunately they take a hit at the nation's family planning program and if your real concern is that you're worried people might choose to get abortions in the event of an unintended pregnancy, making it imposible for people to get contraception is really the stupidest possible thing you can do."